 "Makes you wonder if it was ever really there at all, doesn't it?"

-Jace was stopped on the obelisk illustration, and the coat of arms.
-It was a five-page section all together, and he ripped every one of them out.
+But Jace remained eerily calm, having stopped on the obelisk illustration and the coat of arms.
+It was a five page section altogether, and he ripped every one of them out.

-“The insignia in this book matches the sails on those ships out there,” he said, jogging over to the narrow staircase leading up to the second level.
-“If we get out of this, it might prove useful.”
+"The insignia in this book matches the sails on those ships out there," he said, jogging over to the narrow staircase leading up to the second level.
+"If we get out of this, these pages might prove useful."

-Jace smiled as they ascended the stairs together, side by side.
+Jace smiled as they climbed the stairs together, side by side.

-Relic was in front of the location they were looking for, even before Jace and Cedwyn caught up to him in a particularly constricted aisle.
+Relic and Isabelle were in front of the location they were looking for, even before Jace and Cedwyn caught up to them in a particularly constricted aisle.

-“20-402,” he said, running his finger over the spines of a dozen books.
-But then a look of frustration swept across his face when he got to the one etched clearly with the number 402, and he raised his hands to his hips, glancing at the number 20above the shelves again.
+"20-402," he said, running his finger over the spines of a dozen books.
+But then a look of frustration swept across his face when he got to the one etched clearly with the number 402.
+He brought his hands to his hips, glancing at the number 20 above the shelves again.

 Relic sighed, pulling out the book and handing it to her.